WebAssembly/component-model/design/mvp/Explainer.md

 field in the binary format to determine whether to decode as a module or a component.

+For `url` or `relative-url` import names, the `string` URL would be used as the [Module Specifier].
+For naked kebab-`name` imports, the `name` would be used as the [Module Specifier]  (and an import map would be needed to map the `name` to a URL).
+For `locked-dep` and `unlocked-dep` import names, ESM-integration would likely simply fail loading the module, requiring a bundler to map these registry-relative names to URLs.

 TODO: ESM-integration for `interface` imports and exports is still being worked out in detail.

-The main question is how to deal with component imports having a single string as well as the new importable component, module and instance types.
+The main remaining question is how to deal with component imports having a single string as well as the new importable component, module and instance types.
 Going through these one by one: